CYBORG: Blending Human Saliency Into the Loss Improves Deep Learning: Human Saliency

 \subsection{Do Annotations Improve Human Accuracy?}

-Given that the only difference between our protocol and that used in ~\cite{shen2021study} was the annotation requirement, we can properly diagnose how annotating images impacts decision accuracy.
-Fig. \ref{fig:annot_results}(a) outlines the original results\footnote{We would like to thank the authors of~\cite{shen2021study} for sharing the raw results with us to perform this analysis}, where the blue and orange histograms represent image pairs with synthetic data generated by SREFI and StyleGAN2 approaches, respectively.
-The histograms represent the accuracy attained on each of the 1,000 pairs.
+As the only difference between our protocol and that used in ~\cite{shen2021study} was the annotation requirement, we can properly diagnose how annotating images impacts decision accuracy.
+Fig. \ref{fig:annot_results}(a) outlines the original results\footnote{We thank the authors of~\cite{shen2021study} for sharing the raw results with us.}, where the blue and orange histograms represent results attained for 1,000 image pairs with synthetic data generated by SREFI and StyleGAN2 approaches, respectively.
 As can be seen, human accuracy is at random chance level when not asked to annotate regions to support their decision.
-However, Fig. \ref{fig:annot_results}(b) shows that the mean pair accuracy increased from 49.1\% to 60.8\% simply by requesting users to annotate the images (and so spend more time on each pair).
-This experiment provides quantitative proof that human accuracy in detecting synthetic faces can be improved simply by forcing annotations that support classification decisions.
-An interesting side observation is that StyleGAN2 images may appear more realistic than SREFI images (see the shift between distributions in Fig. \ref{fig:annot_results}(b)).
+However, Fig. \ref{fig:annot_results}(b) shows that the accuracy increased from 50\% (random chance) to 69.2\% simply by requesting users to annotate the images (and so spend more time on each pair).
+This experiment suggests that human accuracy in detecting synthetic faces can be improved simply by forcing annotations that support classification decisions.
+A side observation is that StyleGAN2 images may appear more realistic than SREFI images in such new setup (see the shift between distributions in Fig. \ref{fig:annot_results}(b)).